Vietnam.vn - Nền tảng quảng bá Việt Nam

 ZNewsZNews02/06/2025

-From a player who was deemed "not good enough" by Messi (although he denied rumors of an argument with the Argentine legend), to where he is today - the heart of the European champion PSG midfield - Vitinha has not only proven his worth, but also raised a big question: is the football world misjudging players like him?
+From a player who was deemed "not good enough" by Messi (although he denied rumors of an argument with the Argentine legend), to where he is today - the heart of the PSG midfield that won the European Championship - Vitinha has not only proven his worth, but also raised a big question: is the football world misjudging players like him?

 From "77th minute player" to the center of PSG's universe

-Wolves didn't buy him outright - and no one blamed them.
-No one could have imagined that he would become the core of PSG's Champions League-winning squad just three years later.
+Wolves didn’t buy him outright – and no one blamed them.
+No one could have imagined he would become the core of PSG’s Champions League-winning side just three years later.

 Vitinha’s success cannot be separated from Luis Enrique - who transformed him from a “transit station” into a “full-power brain” on the pitch.
-In the system Enrique built, Vitinha did not just pass - he led, controlled, regulated, transitioned and, most importantly, created tactical stability in the middle - a place where PSG had a crisis during the superstar era.
+In the system Enrique built, Vitinha not only passed - he led, controlled, regulated, transitioned and most importantly, created tactical stability in the middle - a place where PSG had a crisis during the superstar era.

 In the Champions League final victory over Inter Milan 5-0, Vitinha played the role of conductor for PSG.

 Against Inter Milan, all the spotlight may have been on the goals, but it was Vitinha who changed the pace and flow of the game.
 The opening goal came from his incisive pass to Desiré Doue – a pass that didn’t show up on the assist sheet, but unlocked the Inter defence.
-For the third goal, Vitinha was the author of a through ball that had the entire defence in stitches – a cool, killer pass that killed off any hope.
+For the third goal, Vitinha was responsible for a through ball that had the entire defence in stitches – a cool, killer pass that killed off any hope.

-In the 2024/25 Champions League, Vitinha is the player who has made the most passes in the competition.
-He is also second in distance covered, behind his energetic teammate João Neves.
-But what sets Vitinha apart is not quantity, but quality and context: in a team with a high possession like PSG, to maintain the tempo and avoid dangerous losses of the ball, you have to make the right “speed-up” passes at the right time – that is an art.
+In the 2024/25 Champions League, Vitinha is the player who has passed the ball the most.
+He is also second in distance covered, behind only João Neves - his energetic teammate.
+But what sets Vitinha apart is not quantity, but quality and context: in a team with a high possession like PSG, to maintain the tempo and avoid dangerous losses of the ball, you have to deliver the right "speed-up" passes - that is an art.

 Against Inter, he completed 44/46 mid-range passes - an astonishing performance at high intensity, and key to the speedy transitions PSG executed.

 This shows that Vitinha is not a "background" player.
 He is the tactical glue, the heartbeat meter of the team.
-And to play in that position, it takes more than just technique - it requires a cool head, utmost confidence, and a steely determination in moments of tension.
+And to play in that position, it takes more than just technique - it requires a cool head, utmost confidence, and a steely will in the most nerve-wracking moments.

 Lessons for English football and the indifference to the “Vitinha style”

 Ironically, Wolves - a Premier League club - once had Vitinha but failed to realise his potential.
-But the bigger problem lies not with Wolves, but with the English football mindset.
+But the bigger problem is not Wolves, but the English football mindset.

-Until now, English football still lacks a midfielder like Vitinha: not muscular, not fast, but knows how to read the game, knows how to “calm down” the game, knows how to control space without having to make contact.
-He used to be considered weak, lacking “fighting” qualities.
+To this day, English football still lacks a midfielder like Vitinha: not muscular, not fast, but knows how to read the game, knows how to “calm down” the game, knows how to control space without contact.
+He was once considered weak, lacking “fighting” qualities.
 But modern football has changed: domination is no longer about muscle, but about intelligence.
 And Vitinha is a clear embodiment of that trend.

 Vitinha brother 2